treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 ### Matt Harrison's books and courses on Python, data science, and Pandas

-Matt Harrison is offering a 40% discount off all his various courses and books (on Python, Pandas, and data science).
+Matt Harrison is offering a 40% discount on all his courses and books (on Python, Pandas, and data science).
 See his [MetaSnake store](https://store.metasnake.com/?coupon=BF40) for more details.
 Enter coupon code BF40 if needed (though the coupon code should already be applied when you click that link).

-### Python Essentials for Data Scientists (from Kevin Markham at Data School)
+### Python Essentials for Data Scientists (Kevin Markham of Data School)

 Kevin Markham is offering 33% off his new course, [Python Essentials for Data Scientists](https://courses.dataschool.io/python-essentials-for-data-scientists?coupon=BLACKFRIDAY).
 The course will be $33 instead of $49 from Black Friday through Cyber Monday.
-The **BLACKFRIDAY** coupon is already in the link in this post, but you'll need to wait until Friday (when enrollment to officially opens) to hit the Buy button.
+The BLACKFRIDAY coupon is already applied from that link, but you'll need to wait until Friday (when enrollment to officially opens) to hit the Buy button.

 ### Brian Okken's Pytest book (Pragmatic Bookshelf)